mongodb/specifications/source/find_getmore_killcursors_commands.rst

      - If not set, the server defaults to it’s internal maxTimeMS setting.

        Please see the "Semantics of maxTimeMS" section for more details.
+   * - comment
+     -
+     - any
+     - Enables users to specify an arbitrary comment to help trace the operation through the database profiler, currentOp and logs.
+The default is to not send a value.

 The **batchSize** MUST be an int32 larger than 0.
 If **batchSize** is equal to 0 it must be omitted.
 If **batchSize** is less than 0 it must be turned into a positive integer using **Math.abs** or equivalent function in your language.